pminina01/readthedocs/File-target.md

 _writeFooterOnArchivingOnly_ - Indicates whether the footer should be written only when the file is archived.
 If `False`, the footer will also be written when starting to write to a different file and when the target is closed [Boolean](Data-types) Default: False

 ###Performance Tuning Options
-_concurrentWrites_ - Enables support for concurrent writes to same log file from multiple processes on the same machine-host.
+_concurrentWrites_ - Enables support for optimized concurrent writes to same log file from multiple processes on the same machine-host.
 [Boolean](Data-types) Default: True
 This performs faster than _keepFileOpen_ = False, by using a special technique that lets it keep the files open for writing.
 For single process (and single AppDomain) application logging, then it is faster to set to _concurrentWrites_ = False and _keepFileOpen_ = True.  **NOTE:** Concurrent writes requires that _keepFileOpen_ has been set to True.

 _openFileCacheTimeout_ - Maximum number of seconds that files are kept open.
 If this number is negative the files are not automatically closed after a period of inactivity.
 [Integer](Data-types) Default: -1